Hazot/VaxTodoRe/README.md

 - Volunteer role
   - username: 123123111 | password: Mahmoudpass1!
   - username: 120158221 | password: KevinPass(2)

+## Features implemented

+Format of this list: - Functionality (who can access it)

+- Log in as a VaxTodo volunteer or employee (Volunteer and employee)
+- Consult the calendar (Volunteer and employee)
+- Add an appointment/visit (Volunteer and employee)
+- Consult the list of visitors (Volunteer and employee)
+- Delete and modify an appointment (Employee)
+- Create, modify and delete a visitor account (Employee)
+- Consult and modify the vaccination profile of a visitor (Employee)
+- Consult the list of volunteers (Employee)
+- Create, modify and delete a volunteer account (Employee)
+- Complete and save an identification form (Employee)
+- Retrieve and print an identification form (Employee)
+- Send Vaccination Report (Employee)
+- Send a callback notification (Employee)

 ## Data included in the application